+setting of the inking and dampening form rollers.

 Dot gain can be monitored technically and visually using control strips and the increase in size captured.
 Print control strips are particularly suited to visual assessment.
-Fill-in can be monitored especially using halftone con- trol elements with high tonal values.
-Correct Incorrect Dot gain and fill-in are mainly the result of excessive ink feeding, insuffi- cient dampening solution feed, too much pressure between plate and rub- ber blanket or the blanket being too slack.
-It can also be due to incorrect setting of the inking and dampening form rollers.
-Correct Incorrect Normally, in printing there is always a certain amount of dot gain.
-Sharp- ening can occur as a result of process errors like plate blinding or ink setup on the rubber blanket.
+Fill-in can be monitored especially using halftone control elements with high tonal values.

+Dot gain and fill-in are mainly the result of excessive ink feeding, insufficient dampening solution feed, too much pressure between plate and rub ber blanket or the blanket being too slack.
+It can also be due to incorrect

+Normally, in printing there is always a certain amount of dot gain.
+Sharpening can occur as a result of process errors like plate blinding or ink setup on the rubber blanket.
 Countermeasures: Wash rubber blankets and inking units more frequently, maybe change the ink and print order, check inking form rollers, pressure setting and unrolling.

-Correct Incorrect • • • • • • Slurring is most conspicuous in line screens.
+Slurring is most conspicuous in line screens.
 In many cases, the parallel lines provide information about the direction of slurring.
 Circumferential slurring usually indicates that the plate and rubber blanket cylinders are not turning smoothly in relation to one another or that the cylinders exert too much pressure on each other.
 For that reason, these factors should be monitored very accurately.
 Frequently, slurring is also caused by the rubber blanket being too slack or by too much inking.
 Lateral slurring rarely occurs by itself.
+If it does, particular attention should be paid to the printing material and rubber blanket.

+Incorrect

+Correct

-If it does, particular attention should be paid to the printing mate- rial and rubber blanket.
-Correct Correct Incorrect Incorrect The same elements are used for monitoring doubling and slurring.
-In addi- tion, the screen dots must be examined with a magnifier because the line screen elements alone cannot tell you whether it is a case of slurring or doubling.
+The same elements are used for monitoring doubling and slurring.
+In addition, the screen dots must be examined with a magnifier because the line screen elements alone cannot tell you whether it is a case of slurring or doubling.
 There are many reasons for doubling.
 Generally, they are related to the printing material and its immediate environment.

+Correct Incorrect

+Correct Incorrect

-Correct Incorrect Smearing occurs very rarely on modern sheetfed presses.
+Smearing occurs very rarely on modern sheetfed presses.
 The areas of a sheetfed press where the sheet is supported mechanically on the freshly printed side are the most likely sources of smearing.
 A stiff printing material increases the likelihood of smearing.
 Smearing can also occur on the delivery pile or on perfecting presses.
-Correct Incorrect same tonal value.
-Consequently, in printing more ink is applied around fine dots compared to coarse ones.
-That is why areas with a fine screen frequency appear darker.
-This fact is exploited by control elements.